 In order to provide high-quality services regarding policy-based financing, while implementing the above measures, JFC will exercise appropriate risk-taking functions and make every effort to provide expert consulting.
-To reinforce our policy-based financing functions, we will work to streamline business and increase operational efficiency in the aspect of our organizational management.
+To reinforce our policy-based financing functions, we will work to streamline business and increase operational efficiency in the aspect of our organizational management, including stepping up digitalization.